-As a landlord, your property must now comply with NSW Fit For Habitation Minimum Standards.
+As a landlord, you must ensure your investment property meets the NSW Fit For Habitation Minimum Standards.

 Significant changes to the NSW Residential Tenancies Act came into affect in March 2020 that have significant impacts on the obligations of landlords in NSW.
 All rental properties must now meet the following seven minimum standards at the start and throughout the tenancy to be considered fit for habitation.